-Secondly, check the best before date on products before applying – out of date products may not be safe to use.
-You should also ensure that you’ve stored the products in the conditions stated on the packet, as heat and light can cause some medications to stop working or become unsafe.
+Secondly, check the best before date on products before applying – out-of-date products may not be safe to use.
+You should also ensure that you've stored the products in the conditions stated on the packet, as heat and light can cause some medications to stop working or become unsafe.

 Ensure you read the packaging and follow all instructions for use.
-Some products need applying differently to others, so check before each application that you know exactly where and how to apply and how much to give.
+Some products need applying differently from others, so check before each application that you know exactly where and how to apply and how much to give.

 What should I do if I notice a reaction to a flea medication in my cat?